monktastic/no-more-contempt/index.md

 But what if there is a sense in which kindness (properly defined) is _always_ the right thing to do, and our "innocent" deviation from it is responsible for tremendously more suffering than we realize?

-This site is a collection of pieces exploring that theme.
+This site is a collection of pieces exploring that question.

 ---